jgrissom/GitTutorial/docs/COMMANDS.md

 ```
 git diff
 ```
- - Enter the git commands to stage and commit all changes to the master branch of the local repo
+ - Enter the git commands to stage and commit all changes to the main branch of the local repo
 ```
 git add *
 git commit -m "enter greeting"